rdkcentral/firebolt-certification-suite/cypress/support/step_definitions/validations.md

     }
 ```

+#### Custom validation support
-#### Any additional validations needed, that can be done using custom validation
+Users can further add their own error validations using custom validation objects.

-- To do custom validation error object must have the type as `custom` shown in below format.
+- To do custom validation, error object must have the type as `custom` shown in below format.
 - The value given for `assertionDef` represents the function name and this function should be defined in config module: `cypress/fixtures/customValidations/`

-#### Format
+##### Format

 Below is the custom validation object format need to be followed while adding override in config module